ndkrimbacher/inkdrop-drawio/README.md

 It adds [draw.io](https://github.com/jgraph/drawio) support to [inkdrop](https://inkdrop.app/).

-The plugin is currently in beta stadium.
+The plugin is currently in Beta.

 ## Install